 Although soy milk is the cheapest alternative formula available (£4 per 400g), 20% of cow’s milk allergic infants will develop a concomitant soy allergy.
-Goat’s milk is inappropriate as it contains many allergenic proteins found in cows milk, so should not be recommended.
+Soy and Rice milks are not nutritionally suitable for infants Goat’s milk is inappropriate as it contains many allergenic proteins found in cows milk, so should not be recommended.
 Comminuted chicken meat suspensions are another alternative particularly if there is associated carbohydrate intolerance.

 Avoid certain foods

 Delay the introduction of solids until 6 months of age, initially introducing only rice, lamb meat, non-citrus fruit and non-legume vegetables.
-Potential food allergens in the diet, such as cows milk, soya, citrus and wheat, should be avoided for the first year of life, with eggs, peanuts and bony fish being introduced only after 2-3 years of age.
+Potential food allergens in the diet, such as cows milk, soya, citrus and wheat, should be not avoided for the first year of life, as there is no concrete evidence that avoidance makes any difference to food allergy outcomes.
 Factors that promote allergic sensitization such as maternal cigarette smoking should be avoided whenever possible.
 Avoidance is easy to prescribe but in reality is very difficult to implement.
 Therefore the strictness of the diet often depends on the severity of the food allergy symptoms.
-Most food allergic children eventually tolerate milk, eggs and vegetables but usually remain allergic to fish and nuts.
+Most food allergic children eventually tolerate cow’s milk, eggs and vegetables but usually remain allergic to fish and nuts.